Get Journey Result

 Enum ValueDescription

-IncompleteThe journey is not completed yet so a decision cannot be drawn yet.
+IncompleteThe journey has not yet been completed, so no decision can be made.

-CompleteThe journey was completed and passed all the configured checks and rules.
+CompleteThe journey was successfully completed and passed all configured checks and rules.
+A Complete status indicates the journey is considered passed.

-ReferThe journey was completed but has failed one or more of the configured checks or rules.
+ReferThe journey was completed but **failed **one or more configured checks or rules

 Manual Decision Enum